 Help Ecotrust expand the impact of indigenous leadership on crucial issues by supporting the Indigenous Leadership Award.
 Your involvement will not only support ongoing work by honorees in their communities, but also facilitate and grow the exchange of knowledge across the circle of Native leaders to the broader region and world.

-Join us each fall to celebrate the ILA; or make a gift today to support this invaluable network of authentic community leaders.
+Make a gift today to support this invaluable network of authentic community leaders.